Boosting MLLM Spatial Reasoning with Geometrically Referenced 3D Scene Representations: Introduction

 Recent work has analyzed MLLMs' performance on spatial understanding tasks and examined their internal representations of space~\cite{yang2025thinking}.
 The findings indicate that MLLMs have difficulty reasoning about spatial relationship, such as distance, direction, and object size, and lack a holistic, global scene understanding.
 To address these limitations, we propose geometrically referenced 3D scene representations (GR3D).
 In this representation, objects are annotated in images with their unique IDs, and a list of textual references encode object geometries in a global 3D coordinate space.
 An example is shown in~\cref{fig:3drep}.
 It can be seen that text and images are explicitly cross-referenced via object IDs.
 Integrated with this representation, MLLMs can exploit their strong language-based abilities in mathematical and geometric reasoning~\cite{frieder2023mathematical, pan2025geologic}, while also flexibly accessing 2D semantic cues.
 This leads to precise, grounded, and interpretable spatial reasoning.

 An overall framework of leveraging GR3D for spatial reasoning is illustrated in~\cref{fig:3drep}.
 GR3D generation builds on recent advances in neural 3D reconstruction.
-Methods such as DUSt3R~\cite{wang2024dust3r} and VGGT~\cite{wang2025vggt} can reconstruct 3D scenes from uncalibrated, unposed images with high accuracy and consistency.
+Methods such as VGGT~\cite{wang2025vggt} and $\pi^3$~\cite{wang2025pi} can reconstruct 3D scenes from uncalibrated, unposed images with high accuracy and consistency.
 From reconstructed scenes, we derive object geometric attributes (\eg., bounding boxes, primitive types, and shape parameters) and convert them into structured textual references indexed by object IDs.
-Using estimated camera parameters, we project object centers into images and annotate projected locations with corresponding objects IDs.
+Using estimated camera parameters, we project object centers into images and annotate projected locations with corresponding object IDs.
 The annotated images replace the original images as visual input for MLLMs, while textual references are combined with task-specific instructions to form text prompts.
 Our method does not require training and can work along with various MLLMs.

-We evaluate our approach using the Visual-Spatial Intelligence Benchmark (VSI-Bench)~\cite{yang2025thinking}, which contains over 5,000 question-answer pairs derived from 288 indoor videos.
-The questions cover different types of spatial understanding tasks.
+We evaluate our approach on two challenging spatial reasoning benchmarks, the Visual-Spatial Intelligence Benchmark (VSI-Bench)~\cite{yang2025thinking} and MindCube~\cite{yin2025spatial}.
 We implement our method in a zero-shot manner.
 We neither fine-tune on any data that overlap with this benchmark dataset nor construct similar question-answer pairs for training.
 Nevertheless, our method achieves state-of-the-art benchmarking performance, demonstrating strong generalization and effectiveness.
 Ablation studies further confirm the critical role of GR3D in achieving this performance.

 Our contributions are summarized as follows: \begin{itemize} \item We introduce GR3D, a new 3D scene representation that allows MLLMs to access both 2D visual cues and 3D geometric information in a tightly linked fashion. \item We present an effective approach that leverages GR3D to enhance the spatial reasoning capabilities of MLLMs. \item Experimental results show that our approach significantly outperforms previous state-of-the-art models on spatial reasoning tasks in a zero-shot setting.
 We also showcase that GR3D enables effective spatial reasoning from very sparse input views, where even leading MLLMs such as GPT-5 tend to fail. \end{itemize}